 1. PURPOSE OF THIS DOCUMENT

-1.2 This Privacy Notice also covers BITE’s website [http://biteinvestments.com] (Website) and any personal information we collect from you when you use it.
-Please note that the Website is hosted in Hong Kong by Microsoft Azure.
+1.2 This Privacy Notice also covers Bite’s website [http://biteinvestments.com] (Website) and any personal information we collect from you when you use it.
+Please note that the Website is hosted in Singapore by Microsoft Azure.
 Some of the links on the Website may lead to third party websites with their own privacy notices, which may be different to this Privacy Notice, and you should read those notices carefully.

 1.6 An “individual connected to your business” could be any guarantor, a director, officer or employee of a company, partners or members of a partnership, any substantial owner, controlling person, or beneficial owner, trustee, settlor or protector of a trust, account holder of a designated account, recipient of a designated payment, your attorney or representative (e.g. authorised signatories), agent or nominee, or any other persons or entities with whom you have a relationship that is relevant to your relationship with us.
 Whenever we say “you”, “individuals connected to your business” should be read as included as well.